Loki-Astari/loki-astari.github.io/source/_posts/2016-03-25-resizemaths.markdown

 {% img /images/Root8.png 400 200 "n=8"%}
 <br><br>

-So after looking at the graphs (to undrestand the formula) then talking to some smart people.
+So after looking at the graphs (to understand the formula) then talking to some smart people.
 They noticed that:
 {% verbatim tag:p %}
     \[ (r^2 - r - 1) root . when . r = \Phi \]